jonnyburch/jonnyburch-astro/src/content/posts/writing-blog-posts-with-claude-code-ios.md

 draft: false
 ---

+_Note: I wrote none of the below.
+Read it and you'll understand why. what a strange world we're entering..._

 There's something delightfully recursive about writing a blog post, on my phone, about how I can now write blog posts on my phone.

 When Anthropic announced Claude Code for iOS, I was curious but skeptical.
 Could a mobile coding experience actually be useful, or was it just a nice-to-have feature that would gather digital dust?
 After using it to write this very post, I'm pleasantly surprised.